Timing-Architects Embedded System GmbH is part of Vector Informatik GmbH

 - Import of software descriptions, requirements and other data from both standard and customized architecture description languages

-- Integrate semiconductor and OS processor models for in-depth analysis
+- Integrate semiconductor and OS models for in-depth analysis

-- Export of optimized architecture descriptions and extended requirements to third-party tools for further processing
+- Export of optimized architecture descriptions and extended configuration to third-party tools for further processing

 - Import of target traces from debugger or instrumentation-based profiling